WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 1. MOVEMENT

 When your movements are rhythmic, powered by the inner flow of the groove, they have natural grace and ease.
 Then you don’t need to think about technique or treat your body like a machine.
-With clear spatial awareness of the keyboard map, your fingers can move as naturally as your feet and legs walking on stairs, and with the same ease of articulation that your tongue has when you speak.
+With clear spatial or proprioceptive awareness of the keyboard map, your fingers can move as naturally as your feet and legs walking on stairs, and with the same ease of articulation that your tongue has when you speak.
 Expressive rhythm powers these coordinated, efficient movements.
-To train this, you will practise vocalising – not singing but in a more speech-based way.
+To train this, you will practise vocalising rhythmic mantras that describe the structure of musical metre or groove – not singing but in a more speech-based, chanting style.
 If people neglect this part of the training, fluency will not develop effectively.

 2. STORYTELLING